 - Reuse them throughout your application without unnecessarily duplicating the value itself

-Those two things are provided by what we are going to be spend the rest of our time on: variables.
+Those two things are provided by what we are going to be spending the rest of our time on: variables.
 Let's learn all about them here.

-The way to use variables is by using the var keyword followed by the name you want to give your variable:
+There are several ways to use variables.
+For most cases, the best way is by relying on the let keyword followed by the name you want to give your variable:

-In this line of code, I declared a variable called myText.
-Right now, your variable has simply been declared.
+In this line of code, we declare a variable called myText.
+Right now, our variable has simply been declared.
 It doesn't contain anything of value.
 It is merely an empty shell.

 Let's fix that by initializing our variable to a value like...let's say...hello, world!:

-Throughout your code, wherever you referenced the myText variable, you will now see the new text appear.
-While this is hard to imagine for something as simple as what we have right now, for larger applications, this convenience with having just one location where you can make a change that gets reflected everywhere is a major time saver.
-You'll see more, less trivial cases of the value (ha!) variables provide in subsequent examples.
+Throughout our code, wherever we referenced the myText variable, we will now see the new text appear.
+While this is hard to imagine for something as simple as what we have right now, for larger applications, this convenience with having just one location where we can make a change that gets reflected everywhere is a major time saver.
+You'll see more, less trivial cases of the value (🤣) variables provide in subsequent examples.

 More Variable Stuff

-Basically, keep the following things in mind when naming them:
+This leniency isn't infinite, so we should keep the following things in mind when naming our variables:

-- Your variables can be as short one character, or they can be as long as you want - think thousands and thousands...and thousands of characters.
+- Variables can be as short one character, or they can be as long as you want - think thousands and thousands...and thousands of characters.

-- Your variables can start with a letter, underscore, or the $ character.
+- Variables can start with a letter, underscore, or the $ character.
 They can't start with a number.

-- Outside of the first character, your variables can be made up of any combination of letters, underscores, numbers, and $ characters.
-You can also mix and match lowercase and uppercase to your heart's content.
+- Outside of the first character, our variables can be made up of any combination of letters, underscores, numbers, and $ characters.
+We can also mix and match lowercase and uppercase to our heart's content.

 - Spaces are not allowed.

-I've posted some examples of valid variable names below:
+Below are some examples of valid variable names:

-var myText; var $; var r8; var _counter; var $field; var thisIsALongVariableName_butItCouldBeLonger; var __$abc; var OldSchoolNamingScheme;
+let myText; let $; let r8; let _counter; let $field; let thisIsALongVariableName_butItCouldBeLonger; let __$abc; let OldSchoolNamingScheme;

 More on Declaring and Initializing Variables